 from September Morn (1979)

-Plenty of ageing rock acts dipped their toes into disco.
+Plenty of ageing rock acts dipped their toes into disco, with mixed results.
 Diamond was spectacularly unsuccessful with his disco remake of 1960s staple ‘Dancing in the Street’.
 It’s a hot mess of overbearing disco guitar and backing vocals that vacillate gears between gospel and atmospheric.

 I haven’t been brave enough to listen to Diamond’s 1980s and 1990s albums, but I hope you enjoyed these standouts (for the wrong reasons) from his catalogue.
 How do you feel about Neil Diamond?